tsunami416604/azure-docs.hu-hu/articles/app-service/containers/tutorial-python-postgresql-app.md

 ## <a name="create-local-python-app"></a>Helyi Python-alkalmazás létrehozása

-Ebben a lépésben beállítjuk a helyi Python Flask-projektet.
+Ebben a lépésben beállíthatja a helyi Python Django-projektet.

 ### <a name="clone-the-sample-app"></a>A mintaalkalmazás klónozása